EddieHubCommunity/awesome-github-profiles/README.md

 2. Fork the project, using the top right corner button, that states `fork`

+3. Create a file named `your-username.json` in the directory [`profiles`](/profiles) with the following content.

-3. In the `data.json` file, add your own object to the **end of the file**.
-Your entry should be similar to this example:
+>  Your entry should be similar to this example:

 ```json
 {